Your privacy and safety is vitally important to us, and we take it very seriously.

 We will notify the addressee, using the email address he/she has provided to us that Project Dirt is holding an email for him/her, and the Registered User can collect the email when logged in to the Project Dirt Service.
 Registered Users may check and (if required) change the email address we hold for them at any time through their "Account Settings" or by emailing us at: [email protected].

 Sent and received emails may appear in a Registered User's Inbox on the Project Dirt Service for an indefinite period - we do not delete them after any specific period.
 However, this does not mean that we will retain your email forever, and we may delete emails without notice for any reason.

 Registered Users of Project Dirt can invite their friends to join the Project Dirt service by email via our automated email service.
 Project Dirt will store the email addresses provided by the Registered User for invite purposes only.
 These email addresses will not be stored on our database for longer than required for invite purposes.
 This data will also not be sold or passed on to a third party.
-Recipients of these communications can request the removal of their information from our database at any time by contacting Project Dirt (see below for contact details).
+Recipients of these communications can request the removal of their information from our database at any time by contacting Project Dirt on [email protected].
 Please ensure you have the non-registered user's consent to sending them an invite before submitting a request.

 The principles we apply are these:

 We have in place security measures to protect our customer database and internal access to this database is restricted.
 However, it remains the responsibility of each Registered User: